-Are you interested in the mechanisms behind our consumption?
-At the Centre for Consumption Research, the researchers are investigating how we are affected by consumption, and how consumption is affected by us.
+We live in transformative times.
+At Centre for Consumption Research researchers are interested in how we are affected by consumption, and how consumption is affected by us.

 CCR strives for research on consumption which not only bridges the disciplinary boundaries but also boundaries between production and consumption; market and consumer; culture and economy.